 07. Don’t be fooled into thinking you need a mobile-only strategy

 We warned about cross-promoting and marketing fatigue in the first item and now we dole out advice about not creating a mobile-only strategy.
-That’s because in the first item, we talked about for-regular posting content; in this item we’re going to discuss advertising.
+In the first item, we talked about for regular posting content; in this item, we’re going to discuss advertising.

 Mobile marketing has an enormous amount of potential and we probably have more to learn in the next half of 2016, but so far here are the most effective strategies we’ve come to know:

-Now that you know how important visual graphics are for your mobile social media strategy, it’s your turn to create amazing graphics with Canva’s iPhone app and woo your followers.
+Now that you know how important visual graphics are for your mobile social media strategy, it’s your turn to create amazing graphics with Canva’s mobile app and woo your followers.